max-zaiets/Cloudfide-Test/README.md

-# Add Virtual Column 🧮
+# Add Virtual Column

 A simple Python function that adds a new column to a DataFrame based on a math expression using existing columns.
-Made as a small test task for data analyst interview.
+Made as a small test task for data engineer interview.

 ---

-## 💡 Idea

-Sometimes you want to create a new column in a table using a formula — like `a + b * 2`.
-This function lets you do that safely and easily.

-It also checks that:

-* All column names are valid (only letters and `_`)
-* The formula (`role`) uses only existing columns and simple math symbols
-* The new column name is also valid

-If something is wrong — it just returns an empty DataFrame.

----

-## 🧩 Example
+## Example

 ```python
 import pandas as pd